cms-opendata-workshop/workshopqcd-2024-lesson-dataset-scouting/README.md

 The schedule shows only in the "Instructor view": https://cms-opendata-workshop.github.io/workshopqcd-2024-lesson-dataset-scouting/instructor/index.html
 Use this link if you want to show it.

-## Updating a lesson using the old template
+## Updating an old lesson to the new template

 There might be a tool somewhere, but if doing it by hand: